 nView Clone mode supports the Video Mirror feature, where you may want to dedicate an application to one of the two displays or run the application across both displays.
 Examples include entertainment applications, digital video editing, and DVD playback.
-See "Using Full Screen Video Settings" on page 125.
+See "Using Full Screen Video Settings" on page 108.

-Enabling nView Clone Mode
+Enabling nView Clone Mode - Windows XP, Me, and 9x

-- 4 Click nView Display Mode from the NVIDIA Display menu. - 5 From the nView Modes list, select Clone and click Apply.
+- 1 From your Windows desktop, right click to view the Window desktop menu, then click Properties > Settings > Advanced and then the NVIDIA GPU tab. - 2 Click nView Display Mode from the NVIDIA Display menu. - 3 From the nView Modes list, select Clone and click Apply.

-Figure 5.14 show the primary display is designated by a and the secondary display is designated by b.
-Both display are identified with the same number - 2 in this case (this number can be another Windows monitor number, depending on your configuration) - because in nView Clone mode implies the two displays are duplicate desktop images and, therefore, Windows identifies them with the same number.
+Figure 5.13 show the primary display is designated by a and the secondary display is designated by b.
+Both display are identified with the same number - 2 in this case (this number can be another Windows monitor number, depending on your configuration) - because in nView Clone mode implies the two displays are duplicate desktop images and, therefore, Windows identifies them with the same number